gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 [Advantages of the Spring Framework’s Transaction Support Model](https://docs.spring.io/spring-framework/docs/current/reference/html/data-access.html#transaction-motivation) in the Spring documentation.

-For GemFire, Spring Data for VMware GemFire provides a dedicated, per-cache, `PlatformTransactionManager` that, once declared, allows Region operations to be executed atomically through Spring:
+For [vmware-gemfire-short-name], [spring-data-gemfire-name] provides a dedicated, per-cache, `PlatformTransactionManager` that, once declared, allows Region operations to be executed atomically through Spring: